Love is Love

 Another group who can find it difficult to find appropriate relationship counselling are those who are in the helping professions themselves; educators, doctors, social workers, members of the clergy, or fellow psychologists.
 I am flexible with my scheduling and readily acknowledge the skills these professionals bring to treatment.
 I know firsthand how sobering it can be to be on the other side of the room, having to receive advice rather than being in the expert position.
 Especially in those situations, we pool our resources.

-Social gatherings are always stressful and you need a lot of down time to re-charge after the effort of trying to observe the social niceties.
-At work you may know how to masquerade as so-called “normal” or neurotypical person but it leaves you depleted when you get home.
+Social gatherings are usually stressful and you need a lot of down time to re-charge after the effort of trying to observe the social niceties.
+At work you may know how to masquerade as a so-called “normal” or neurotypical person but it leaves you depleted when you get home.

 Gottman Method Couples Therapy consists of 3 main parts; Assessment, Treatment and ‘Wrapping Up’.